AstroNvim/AstroNvim/README.md

 ## 🗒️ Note

 [Guide](https://github.com/kabinspace/AstroVim/blob/main/utils/userguide.md) is given for basic usage<br>
-[Mappings](https://github.com/kabinspace/AstroVim/blob/main/utils/mappings.txt) is given to learn more about the default key bindings
+[Mappings](https://github.com/kabinspace/AstroVim/blob/main/utils/mappings.txt) is given to learn more about the default key bindings<br>
 [Watch](https://www.youtube.com/watch?v=JQLZ7NJRTEo&t=4s&ab_channel=JohnCodes) a review of AstroVim to know about the out of the box experience

 ## ⭐ Credits